-12.3 Land and Is there a limitation on co-investing the CMF Award in the same Project with another CMF Award Recipient?
+12.3 Is there a limitation on co-investing the CMF Award in the same Project with another CMF Award Recipient?

-Multiple CMF Recipients may invest in the same Project, including in the same phase of development; however, they must coordinate to ensure they do not double count units or costs during performance reporting.
-See FAQ 3.8 for information about prorating EPCs, Leveraged Capital, and Unit production among co-investors.
+Multiple CMF Recipients may invest in the same Project, including in the same phase of development; however, they must coordinate to ensure they do not double count units or costs for performance reporting.
+See FAQ 3.8 for information about prorating EPCs, Leveraged Capital, and CMF Units among co-investors.